 Steve Slagle of wrestlingbiographies.com wrote, "Almost immediately, Calhoun enjoyed a position as one of the major superstars at the tail end of the ‘Golden Age of Wrestling,’ a time during which the ‘sport’ was a staple of the popular new entertainment outlet of television.

-Race recounts that normal shower stalls could not accommodate Humphrey and that he had to assist him by having him lay naked on the ground where he would proceed to apply liquid soap on him, then scrub him with a mop and lastly rinse him off with a garden hose.
+Race recounts that normal shower stalls could not accommodate Humphrey and that he had to assist him by having him lay naked on the ground, where he would proceed to apply liquid soap all over his corpulent body, then scrub him down with a mop and lastly, rinse him off with a garden hose.

-Gory Guerrero trained them, and Gulas booked them for most of their careers, including their tour of Japan where Benny recalls in Hiroshima he got stabbed in the stomach by an older Japanese man with a bayonet.
+Gory Guerrero trained them, and Gulas booked them for most of their careers, including their tour of Japan, where Benny recalls in Hiroshima, he got stabbed in the stomach by an older Japanese man with a bayonet.
 Even though he was seriously injured and needed stitches, he was told a normal-sized man would’ve probably died.

 Man Mountain Mike was billed at 6’4" and 623 lbs.
-He teamed with Haystacks Calhoun and unfortunately was wrestling "Iron" Mike when DiBiase suffered a fatal heart attack in the ring.
-The early ‘70s saw him dominate battle royals in Florida’s CWF where he entered a feud with Buddy Colt who surprisingly managed to eliminate the "Man Mountain" in one of these matches.
+He teamed with Haystacks Calhoun and, unfortunately, was wrestling "Iron" Mike when DiBiase suffered a fatal heart attack in the ring.
+The early ‘70s saw him dominate battle royals in Florida’s CWF, where he entered a feud with Buddy Colt, who surprisingly managed to eliminate the "Man Mountain" in one of these matches.

-People looked forward to when they could catch a glimpse of "The Eighth Wonder of the World."
+People looked forward to catching a glimpse of "The Eighth Wonder of the World."
 His billed and official height and weight are often contested, but what is not in question is his legendary status in the sport (and ability to drink anybody under the table!).

-Silo Sam also called "Big" John Harris had a billed height of around 7’7” but it’s estimated he was at the most 7’5." – still very tall!
+Silo Sam, also called "Big" John Harris, had a billed height of around 7’7," but it’s estimated he was at the most 7’5." – still extremely tall!
 He had a short 6-year career and had brief stints in several promotions.

 Silo Sam as Big John Harris in Memphis.
 One of the strangest feel-good vignettes you’ll ever see: